ugoproto/gothon_project/README.md

 A little python app.

+*Download the app (see 'Use', below).*

-Based on Exercise 43, from [Learn Python the Hard Way](http://learnpythonthehardway.org) by Zed Shaw, with a couple of bells and whistles..
+Based on Exercise 43, from [Learn Python the Hard Way](http://learnpythonthehardway.org) by Zed Shaw, with a couple of bells and whistles.
+First, the same app runs in either French or English.
+Second, we added a final interactive fight.
+Interactive it is as the rest of the story.
+A tiny story that can be completed in a few minutes, after some trials and errors.
+Because an error leads to a fatal epilogue...
+With a little patience, anyone can successfully complete the story.
+Although there are some code-breaking challenges, since this is a proof-of-concept, we provide the keys.
+However, anyone can choose to test the game.

+## Clone

 - Project name: gothon_project (the parent directory).
-- The project runs on Python 2.7.
+- The project runs on Python 2.
+It could easily be migrated to Python 3.
-- Clone the project; on your PC, the project directory must organized as follow.
+- Clone the project; on your PC, the project directory must be organized as follow.

 ```text
 └───gothon_project